Nevada City, California

 Newport Beach, California

 Jochen Mass is a racing great with numerous successes to his credit.
 As a Formula 1 racer from 1973 to 1982, he drove for Surtees, McLaren, ATS and Arrows, among others.
 Before and after his Formula 1 career, he scored many wins in sports cars, most often driving Porsche or Mercedes-Benz sports prototypes.
 With Hans-Joachim Stuck, he won the 24 Hours of Spa in 1972, and he went on to win the World Sportscar Championship that year.
 In 1987, with Bobby Rahal, he won the 12 Hours of Sebring, and in 1989 he won the 24 Hours of Le Mans.
-He was involved in IROC, the International Race of Champions, from 1985 through 1987, and in IMSA, the International Motor Sports Association, from 1984 through 1987.
+He was also involved in IROC, the International Race of Champions, and in IMSA, the International Motor Sports Association.

 Sir Stirling Moss

 Sir Stirling was British Champion for ten years, taking part in over 500 races, hill climbs, rallies and record attempts.
 He still holds the 1,500 cc record at over 240 mph.
 He won over 200 international Formula 1, 2, 3 and Sports Car Races, including the Mille Miglia, the Targa Florio, and the Tourist Trophy seven times.
 He was Knighted in The Queen's New Year's Honours in 2000.